amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Breitling (CH)

-***Breitling Montbrillant Datora***—The Breitling Montbrillant Datora is a descendant of the revered [Breitling Navitimer](https://wristreview.com/a-brief-history-of-the-breitling-navitimer/) pilot's watch.
+***Breitling Montbrillant Datora***—The Breitling Montbrillant Datora is a member of the [Breitling Navitimer](https://wristreview.com/a-brief-history-of-the-breitling-navitimer/) family of pilots' watches.
 The Navitimer was introduced in 1952 for use by pilots.
 Instrument flying in those days, pilots used the flight instruments in the cockpit together with an accurate timer (for timed turns, holding patterns, etc.) and a slide rule (for navigation, fuel burn calculations, etc.).
 The Navitimer fulfilled both those needs, because it incorporated a chronograph and a slide rule.
 The $C$ scale is engraved on the rotating bezel and the $D$ scale on the watch face.

 ![Breitling Montbrillant Datora](./figures/SlideRules/BreitlingDatora/front.jpg)